Tips for an Entrepreneur: How to Build a High-Impact Team for a Successful Startup

 5. Choose people who love to learn, adapt and grow

 No two businesses are the same, nor are their challenges.
 Even if you try hard to anticipate all obstacles, there will surely be circumstances catching you off-guard.
 These inevitable and unforeseen conditions will require a dynamic team that not just rises to the occasion but also learns from the process and can apply that knowledge moving forward.
-So, I prefer people who show constant curiosity and want to look for ways to improve continuously and evolve.
+So, I favor people who show constant curiosity and who look for ways to improve and evolve.

 6. Create a heterogeneous mix